-The ETC chain contains 4 complexes (I, II, III and IV) which participate in the transfer of electrons.
-In general, it may be stated that the structural integrity of these complexes appears essential for its interaction with most inhibitors, since the soluble, phospholipid free enzymes do not exhibit the characteristic inhibitory pattern.
+The ETC chain contains 4 complexes (I, II, III and IV) that participate in the transfer of electrons.
+In general, it may be stated that the structural integrity of these complexes appears essential for its interaction with most inhibitors since the soluble, phospholipid free enzymes do not exhibit the characteristic inhibitory pattern.

 The following compounds inhibit both electron transport and oxidative phosphorylation.

 Inhibitors of Electron Transport

 These are the inhibitors that arrest respiration by combining with members of the respiratory chain, rather than with the enzymes that may be involved in coupling respiration with ATP synthesis.

 They appear to act at 3 loci that may be identical to the energy transfer sites I, II and III.
 The given below are the inhibitors of the Electron transport chain.

 - It is the non-toxic inhibitors of Electron transport chain.

 - These compounds extracted from roots of tropical plant Derris elliptica and Lonchoncarpus nicou.

 - It binds at Complex I between Fe-S protein and Ubiquinone.

 - This is non-toxic to mammals because poorly absorbed.
 Shows the toxic effect in fishes.